image courtesy of Shutterstock

 The winning team now face entries from the Universities of Bath, Leeds, Liverpool, Loughborough and Reading for a place in the grand final.

-Dr David Wakeling, Lecturer in Computer Science and who encouraged the students to take part said: “The team have performed exceptionally well to reach the final four of this competition, it is a quite remarkable feat.
+Dr David Wakeling, Lecturer in Computer Science and who encouraged the students to take part in the competition said: “I would like to congratulate all four teams on their outstanding efforts and high-quality work.